nhsx/digital-health-insights/index.md

 </div>
 ### Introduction

-As [more consumers use digital tools](https://www.lloydsbank.com/banking-with-us/whats-happening/consumer-digital-index.html) and websites to manage their physical (37%) and mental health (25%) in 2021, access to quality digital health services is crucial.
+As [more people use digital tools](https://www.lloydsbank.com/banking-with-us/whats-happening/consumer-digital-index.html) and websites to manage their physical (37%) and mental health (25%) in 2021, access to quality online health services is crucial to the digital transformation agenda in the NHS [1].

 Given that 89% of consumers use digital tools for online banking and 60% for accessing local council information, there is great potential to expand digital health services in the UK.

-Our analysis builds on the GP Patient Survey 2021 — a national survey of patients’ experiences of general practice — to shed light on the use of and barriers to accessing online general practice services in England since the coronavirus pandemic.
+Our analysis builds on the GP Patient Survey 2021 — a national survey of patients’ experiences of general practice — to shed light on the use of--and barriers to--accessing online general practice services in England since the coronavirus pandemic.

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">